Frequently Asked Questions

 Yes.
 In fact, the kitchen staff prides itself on making creative and delicious vegan, vegetarian and gluten-free menu offerings.
 Let us know at least two weeks before your arrival and we will make sure your dietary needs are met.

 What amenities are provided and what should I bring?
-Is there a store on-site or nearby if I forget something essential?

 Is the retreat center wheel-chair accessible?